bachya/aioambient/.github/pull_request_template.md

 ## Checklist:

-- [ ] Confirm that one or more new tests are written for the new functionality.
+- [ ] I confirm that one or more new tests are written for the new functionality.
-- [ ] Run tests and ensure everything passes (with 100% test coverage).
+- [ ] I have ensured that all tests pass (with 100% test coverage).
-- [ ] Update `README.md` with any new documentation.
+- [ ] I have updated `README.md` with any new documentation.
 - [ ] I will "squash merge" this PR.

 ## TODOs: